srccircumflex/botnc/README.md

 # botnc
-This framework is writen for a correlation between regular expressions and filesystem-managing.
+This script is writen for a correlation between regular expressions and filesystem-managing.

 The basic idea; to indicate any file (including the associated path) in a System, to manipulate them in addition, and summarize in a valid command-string.
 For a simple description: mass-renamer written in python.
 In fact; the result is